Hyperparameter Optimization for AST Differencing: Related Work

-The width of software engineering domains where hyperoptimization has be used is large.
-Apel et al. \cite{Apel2012MegeAutotuning} integrated hyperparameter optimization in JDime, a tool for structured-merge.
-Agrawal et al. \cite{Agrawal2019Dodge} presented Dodge, a tool for optimization of machine learning approaches for text mining tasks.
+The width of the software engineering domains where hyperoptimization has been used is large.
+Apel et al. \cite{Apel2012MegeAutotuning} integrated hyperparameter optimization in JDime, a tool for structured merge.
+Shu et al.~\cite{Shu2021SecurityReports} applied hyperparameter optimization to improve data preprocessing for software bug report classification.
 Basios et al. \cite{Basios2018Darwinian} applied optimization to the problem of selecting data structures that share a common interface.
+Panichella \cite{PANICHELLA20211LDAHyper} carried out hyper-optimization of LDA (Latent Dirichlet Allocation) applied to identify duplicate bug reports. \cite{Villalobos2021} applied 12 hyperparameter optimization techniques to the software effort estimation task.